rklen/USPET/README.md

 # USPET

 USPET is an automatic segmentation method designed for dynamic PET images.
 It is computationally light enough for analysing modern images with large field-of-view covering tens of millions of voxels.
+As a robust unsupervised general-purpose method, it can be applied on images scanned using any radiotracer, covering any area of the body, and representing any organism (human, mouse etc.).

 USPET uses following packages: sys, scipy, numba, numpy, sklearn, cc3d, scipy, datetime.
 The main function call is